fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-Using the component is straightforward, as we only need to pass the state of the _counter_ to component:
+Using the component is straightforward, as we only need to pass the state of the _counter_ to it:

 ```js
 const App = () => {